SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Related Work

 \section{Related Work}

-\textbf{Sketch-level representation learning: } Sketch-level representation includes the global information only.
-Since the local information (at the point-level for vector sketches, or the pixel-level for raster sketches) usually serves as the foundation for global information, prior works that leverage local information are also reviewed here.
-Local information is typically extracted using convolutional neural network (CNN) filters or point‐based neighborhood operators (e.g., K-Nearest Neighbor: KNN), while global information is generally obtained by aggregating local features (e.g., max‐pooling).
-The importance of local and global information is unquestionable, and nearly all sketch learning methods attempt to utilize both \cite{skh23, dood, mixsa, skhaug, bbd, skh_a_net, skhnet, skhformer, skhpnet, spfnet}.
+\textbf{Sketch-level representation learning: } Sketch-level representation generally includes global information only.
+Since local information (point-level for vector sketches, or pixel-level for raster sketches) usually serves as the foundation of global information, prior works that leverage local information are also reviewed here.
+Local information is typically extracted by convolutional neural network (CNN) filters or point‐based neighborhood operators (e.g., K-Nearest Neighbors: KNN), while global information is generally obtained by aggregating local features (e.g., max‐pooling).
+The importance of local and global information is unquestionable, and nearly all sketch learning methods attempt to utilize both \cite{skh23, dood, mixsa, skhaug, bbd, skh_a_net, skhnet, skhformer, skhpnet, spfnet, dafu}.